 Instead of piling all of the avocado into one container, spread avocado chunks on a cookie sheet lined with a Silpat.
 The Silpat is key here.
 Freezing avocados directly on the cookie sheet will result in avocados quite frozen to the cookie sheet.
 Spread them thinly; it’s okay if they touch, but be sure to leave a lot of gaps between the chunks of avocado.

 And for what it’s worth, those chunks of avocado don’t have to be pretty!

-Freeze the avocados on the cookie sheet overnight.
+Freeze the chunks on a cookie sheet overnight.
 Once frozen, use the Silpat to lift the avocados, bending it over and breaking the avocados into somewhat separate chunks.
 Fill a freezer container with these manageable-sized chunks so that you can easily add to smoothies.
 Because they’re already frozen, the chunks won’t freeze solidly to each other when you put them in a container.

-I do not bother adding lemon juice to prevent browning when freezing avocados like this.
+I do not bother adding lemon juice to prevent browning.

 The frozen chunks of avocado will work in recipes besides smoothies.
 Just let them thaw completely before you try to add them.

 If you’d like — and this might be better for people who are limited on freezer space — you can mash the avocados and freeze them in ice cube trays.
 Again, once frozen, transfer to a freezer container for longer term storage.

 Using your bounty